Abdul Hamid Bador is even calling out his former boss, the Home Minister, as he leaves office.

 4. Fighting the mob

-Vowing to crackdown on organized crime, the IGP is enthusiastic in bringing down gangsters who use violence, intimidation, extortion and corruption as a means to run their illicit businesses.
+Vowing to crackdown on organized crime, the former IGP is enthusiastic about bringing down gangsters who use violence, intimidation, extortion and corruption as a means to run their illicit businesses.

 As many organised crime syndicates fund their activities through the illegal drug trade, fighting the drug war is seen as a major step in crippling the mob.

-The IGP also issued an ultimatum to crooked cops to sever ties with these criminal organizations.
+The ex-IGP also issued an ultimatum to crooked cops to sever ties with these criminal organizations.

 5. Taking care of police officers

-Stating that the salaries of his low-ranked officers were dismal compared to the current cost of living, the IGP has pushed to increase the wages and benefits given to members of the force.
+Stating that the salaries of his low-ranked officers were dismal compared to the current cost of living, he pushed to increase the wages and benefits given to members of the force.

 Abdul Hamid mentioned that the increase in pay would, in turn, reduce the risk of corruption and temptations to disobey the law as well as increase the overall morale, productivity and quality of life of police personnel.